 Robert E. Parsons, Jr. has served as one of our independent directors since January 2018.
-Mr. Parsons has been the Executive Vice President and Chief Financial Officer of Exclusive Resorts, LLC since 2004, shortly after its founding.
+Mr. Parsons has served as the Executive Vice President, Strategy and Business Development of Exclusive Resorts, LLC since 2020 and previously served as the Chief Financial Officer from 2004 (shortly after its founding) until 2020.
 From 1995 to 2002, Mr. Parsons was the Chief Financial Officer of Host Marriott Corporation.
 He began his career with Marriott Corporation in 1981 and continued to work in various financial planning, strategic planning and treasury capacities at the company until it split into Marriott International and Host Marriott Corporation in 1993.

 After the split, Mr. Parsons served as Treasurer of Host Marriott Corporation, before being promoted to Chief Financial Officer.
-From 2010 until 2019, Mr. Parsons served as an independent director and as chair of the Audit Committee of the Board of Directors of CareyWatermark Investors.
-Beginning in 2015, Mr. Parsons also joined the board of CareyWatermark Investors 2, and is currently serving as the lead independent director and as chair of the Audit Committee.
-Previously, he has served as an independent director, member of the Audit Committee and chairman of the Compensation Committee of Excel Trust, Inc. from 2010 to 2015.
+From 2010 until 2019, Mr. Parsons served as an independent director and as chair of the Audit Committee of the Board of Directors of CareyWatermark Investors 1.
+Beginning in 2015, Mr. Parsons also joined the board of Watermark Lodging Trust (formerly Carey Watermark Investors 2), and is currently serving as the lead independent director and a member of the audit committee.
+CareyWatermark Investors 2 merged with CareyWatermark Investors 1 in 2020 and at the same time changed the name of the company to Watermark Lodging Trust.
+Prior to the merger, Mr. Parsons served as lead independent director, the chair of the Special Committee of the Board and chair of the Audit Committee of CareyWatermark Investors 2.
 Mr. Parsons served as an independent director and chaired both the Audit Committee and a special board committee.
 Since 2002, Mr. Parsons has also been a Managing Director of Wasatch Investments, a small privately held consulting and investment firm.
+Mr. Parsons also serves as a member of the board of directors and a member of the finance committee of Kids on the Move, a Utah-based non-profit organization focused on helping children with learning disabilities.
 Mr. Parsons holds a B.A. in Accounting and an M.B.A. from Brigham Young University.